 Our aim is to help people enjoy the outdoors, and develop through new experiences.
 Our program offers a series of runs that hopefully will appeal to all categories of runners across a range of stunning Coastal and Mountain trails.
-Within these areas you will find a range of runs that cater for the new trail runner wanting introductory level runs—from 5 – 22 km, to those wanting to participate in tougher and more challenging events with distances ranging from 32 – 160 km, to our Larapinta Trail Expedition Runs—a multi-day running experience in small groups in the remote and wild Outback of Central Australia—200 km.
-We have also added a couple of shorter 1-4 km distances which have proved a great success with kids.
+Within these areas you will find a range of runs that cater for the new trail runner wanting introductory level runs—from 5 – 22 km, to those wanting to participate in tougher and more challenging events with distances ranging from 32 – 160 km.
+We have also added a number of shorter 1-4 km distances which have proved a great success with kids.

-We are also about putting back into the community and supporting those who help us, as such we have partnered with Alpine Search and Rescue and work to raise funds for them through the Alpine Challenge and Mount Buller Skyrun, to support their important work.
-We are also looking to support Marriott Support Services through the Kilcunda Half Marathon.
+We are also about putting back into the community and supporting those who help us, as such we have partnered with Alpine Search and Rescue and work to raise funds for them through the Alpine Challenge and Mount Buller Skyrun.

 We look forward to meeting you at some of our events and sharing some of Australia’s best runs.